kdabbir/DS-Algo-Hub/Binary-Search-Tree-Implementation/README.md

-# Linked-lists implementation in Javascript.
+# Binary Search trees implementation in Javascript.
 Below functionalities of Binary Search Tree are implemented:

 # 1) Insert a new node in BST.